angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 # General usage

 The idea is the following:
 The code generator inspects the OpenAPI specification and writes a perfect API client for you.
+That's it!
+No more work.
 In this article we will use the following API:

 ### https://api.angular.schule/